SCA

 Use the endpoint : POST strong_auth/reset/{source}

-Then you must redo the verification for the specific source (email
+Then you must redo the verification for the specific source (email, phone_number, or secret_code).

 Other validated factors remain intact.